ionic-team/ionic-cli/docs/cordova-run.md

 ## NAME
-run -- Run an Ionic project on a connected device
+cordova run -- Run an Ionic project on a connected device

 ## SYNOPSIS
-    ionic run <platform>
+    ionic cordova run <platform>

 ## DESCRIPTION
 Run an Ionic project on a connected device